Condemn attack on our leaders by 'BJP goons' following Cong's Agartala bypoll win: Rahul | Politics

 ''The Congress Bhavan is right next to the police station.
 Despite this, BJP goons attacked using knives and pelted stones.
 You can imagine what kind of law and order is there in Tripura,'' he said.

 ''People of the country should see how political opponents are being attacked by the BJP in Tripura.
-The BJP government there, Prime Minister Narendra Modi and (Union Home Minister) Amit Shah are silent on it,'' he said.
+The BJP government there, Prime Minister Narendra Modi and Amit Shah are silent on it,'' he said.

-Congress media in-charge Asish Kumar Saha said jubilant party supporters returned to the Congress Bhavan from the counting hall with candidate Sudip Roy Barman, who won the Agartala poll, around 1 pm.
+Congress media in-charge in Tripura Congress Asish Kumar Saha said jubilant party supporters returned to the Congress Bhavan from the counting hall with Barman around 1 pm.

 ''When they were preparing for lunch, a strong group of BJP supporters attacked the Congress Bhavan.
 The Tripura Pradesh Congress Committee president was hit on the head with bricks while one Congress worker, identified as Romi Miah, was stabbed by BJP supporters,'' he said.